blocksds/dswifi/documentation/main_page.md

   - It supports direct host <-> client transfers or optimized group transfers.
   - Client connections to the host are handled by the ARM7 automatically.

+It uses the following hardware resources:

+- ARM9: Hardware timer 3.
+- ARM7: DMA channel 3 in DS mode, NDMA channel 3 in DSi mode.

 This library contains code of two other open source libraries:

 - [lwIP](https://savannah.nongnu.org/projects/lwip/): It contains the IP stack,